 - Sonic Triple Trouble has these same bubbles in Tidal Plant Zone, this time activated by giant switches.

-- In an episode of Disney's Winnie the Pooh, Pooh got trapped inside a bubble.
+- In an episode of Disney's The New Adventures of Winnie the Pooh, Pooh got trapped inside a bubble.
 He didn't float around inside it, though.

 - Used to a ridiculous extent in The Brave Little Toaster Goes To Mars.
 The baby is in a bubble on Mars for hours, and neither runs out of oxygen, needs a diaper change, nor milk.

-- Happens regularly on Sponge Bob Square Pants: the butterfly 'monster' in "Wormy", Squidward at the end of "Squidward the Unfriendly Ghost", Squidward's whole house in "Bubble Stand", and even Spongebob himself in "Fungus Among Us".
+- The butterfly "monster", "Wormy", Squidward at the end of "Squidward the Unfriendly Ghost", Squidward's whole house in "Bubble Stand", and Spongebob himself in "Fungus Among Us".

-- And let us not forget everyone in Bikini Bottom in "Rodeo Daze."
+- Everyone in Bikini Bottom in "Rodeo Daze."

 - Bubbles are a common mode of transport in The Dreamstone.

-- An episode of Phineas and Ferb had the boys working on a bubble that could be ridden in.
+- Phineas and Ferb: One episode has the boys working on a bubble that could be ridden in.

-- Scaredy Smurf in The Smurfs borrowed a wand from a water sprite that can create bubbles even around himself as protection.
+- The Smurfs: Scaredy Smurf borrows a wand from a water sprite that can create bubbles even around himself as protection.
 Unfortunately, he ended up dropping the wand and Gargamel used it to trap Scaredy in a bubble until the other Smurfs got the wand out of Gargamel's hands and trapped him and his cat inside a bubble.

-- In the Looney Tunes "Rabbit Every Monday", Bugs plugs the barrels of Sam's shotgun with bubble gum - when Sam fires, he ends up trapped inside a giant bubble, which Bugs sends bouncing off with a small puff of breath.
+- Looney Tunes: In "Rabbit Every Monday", Bugs plugs the barrels of Sam's shotgun with bubble gum — when Sam fires, he ends up trapped inside a giant bubble, which Bugs sends bouncing off with a small puff of breath.